The parasite that causes it is a microscopic, single-celled organism called Giardia lamblia.

 According to the Centers for Disease Control and Prevention (CDC), giardiasis is the most common intestinal parasitic disease in the United States.

 In 2012, people reported 15,223 cases of the disease in the U.S.

 Giardiasis occurs all over the world, but it is more common in areas with poor sanitation.
 In developing countries, it can affect 20 to 30 percent of the population at any one time.
 In some places, it affects 100 percent of the population.

 Abdominal discomfort and a fever are common symptoms of giardiasis.

 Not everyone with giardiasis has symptoms, but they can still spread the disease.

-Symptoms may include:
+They may include:

-- slight fever
+- a slight fever